martn2023/housing-prices-ML-supervised-learning/README.md

 >**Product/UI:**<br>
 - Completely out of scope for this quick beginner project, but it would be educational and maybe more convincing to the end user if I dedicated a section to showing a spreadsheet of test data's predictions vs. actuals for 15 randomly selected rows
+- After publishing this, a LinkedIn engineer just exposed me to the idea of "markup cells" in Jupyter.
+I tested this on the beginning of Notebook1, and will reconsider how I approach notebook formatting in future projects.